adamSales/lrd/dataAnalysis.md

 ```

 Load data.
-This routine will download and unzip the Lind et al. replication
+This routine will download and unzip the Lindo et al. replication
 material into the `extdata` subdirectory.

 ```r